andrew-pengjj/Enhanced-3DTV/README.md

 ### supplemental.pdf
-Here, we show some visual restoration of all methods
+Here, we show some visual restoration of all methods The denoising performance of all methods on IndianPines simulation data.
 ![IndianPines](https://github.com/andrew-pengjj/Enhanced-3DTV/blob/master/Img/indian_pines_denosing.png)
+The compress sensing restore  performance of all methods on dcmall data.
 ![cs_dc_160](https://github.com/andrew-pengjj/Enhanced-3DTV/blob/master/Img/cs_dc_160.png)
+The compress sensing restore  performance of all methods on lowal altitude data.
 ![cs_lowal_80](https://github.com/andrew-pengjj/Enhanced-3DTV/blob/master/Img/cs_lowal_80.png)

 More experiment results and the proof of the equivalence are list in supplemental.pdf